 As well, add a short “I AM” affirmations to support your new belief system and help you realize your new goals.
 Check out these powerful quotes to support your routine chart or vision board.
-By continually seeing what you planned-out takes the guess-work out of each new part of your day.
+By continually seeing what you planned-out takes the guess-work out of each new part of your day, helping you to fail-proof your goals.
 By mapping-out your routine, you’ll be on your way to living a life you’ve been wanting.
 Try this for a 3 month period and reevaluate what’s going well.

 #2 Focus On The Why

 A second way to fail-proof your health goals and refine your system is to focus on the why.
 Knowing your reasons for why you want to change is an important step towards fail-proofing your goals.
 If your health is suffering and need to make immediate changes, how will these changes improve your life?
 If your diet and lifestyle is the reason for making health changes, how will life be different?
 Is your life at stake?
 Visualize what will happen when your health improves.
 Will your behaviour change remain a positive shift in your life, or will you return to the same behaviours after you reached your goal; those that may have negatively impacted your health?

 When you place a focus on why you want to change, keep the the long-term benefits in mind.
 Include you family in that process.
 Family have the potential for reminding us of why we want something.
 They can also become more mindful and intentional in the process (see episode 46).
 You’ll experience far less stress if you have the support of your family.